 Whereas first-generation e-MTBs tended to be trail-oriented with around 150mm of travel, there’s now an increasing range of mountain bike disciplines covered.

-You’ll find e-MTBs with either 29in or 27.5in wheels, but ‘mullet builds’ with a 29in wheel up front and a 27.5in rear are becoming increasingly more common.
+You’ll find e-MTBs with either 29in or 27.5in wheels, but ‘mullet builds’ with a 29in wheel up front and a 27.5in rear are becoming increasingly common.
 This setup gives good stability at the front and better agility from the smaller rear wheel.
 Examples include the Canyon Spectral:ON and the Vitus E-Escarpe.

 Electric mountain bike motors

-Bosch Performance Line CX motors provide 600Wh peak power and 75Nm of torque for fuss-free climbing.
+Bosch Performance Line CX motors provide 600Wh peak power and 85Nm of torque for fuss-free climbing.
 There’s a natural ride feel and good battery management that gets impressive range out of the system’s battery.

 Meanwhile, Giant uses the Yamaha Syncdrive Pro motor on its e-MTBs.
-Its Smart Assist mode uses an array of six sensors, including a gradient sensor, to work out how much power to deliver in a given situation.
+Its Smart Assist mode uses an array of six sensors, including a gradient sensor, to work out how much power to deliver in any given situation.

-A popular choice on road-going ebikes, the Fazua motor system is to be found on some recent e-MTBs, such as the Lapierre eZesty.
+A popular choice on road-going ebikes, the Fazua motor system is to be found on some lighter-weight e-MTBs, such as the Lapierre eZesty.
 It’s lighter, less powerful and has a smaller battery.
-That means you typically need to put in more of your own pedalling effort, but it drops the bike’s weight down closer to self-propelled models.
+That means you typically need to put in more of your own pedalling effort, but it drops the bike’s weight down closer to non-assisted models.
 Plus, you can remove the battery completely and ride the bike without it.

 Specialized has its own motor units, which it specs on the majority of its electric bikes.
-Its Turbo Levo SL trail bike uses the low torque SL 1.1 motor and a 320Wh battery for less assistance and lighter weight.
+Its Turbo Levo SL trail bike uses the low-torque SL 1.1 motor and a 320Wh battery for less assistance and lighter weight.

 Electric mountain bike battery capacity